nimaai/vim-shadow-cljs/README.md

-# Shadow CLJS integration with Vim
+# Shadow CLJS integration with Neovim and Conjure

 ## Requirements